-To measure the relative contribution of genetic diversity in the plant and the pathogen to variation in the virulence/ susceptibility phenotype, we used a multiple linear regression model (R Development Core Team 2008)(Bates, Maechler et al. 2015).
-This model directly tested the contribution of plant genotype, plant domestication status, and pathogen genotype (isolate) to variation in lesion size.
-The final model showed that genetic variation within both the host plant and the pathogen had significant effects on lesion growth, with pathogen isolate diversity explaining 3.5 fold4 more variance than plant genotype, 46% of total genetic variance for pathogen isolate vs. 13% for plant genotype (Table 1 and Figure 1c).
-Interestingly, tomato domestication status significantly impacted B. cinerea virulence, as shown by the small but significant effects of genetic variation between domesticated and wild tomatoes (3.5% of total genetic variance, Table 1).
-There was no evidence for significant interaction effects between pathogen isolate and plant genotype, but this term contributed the largest proportion of the plant-related variance in lesion size (34% of total genetic variance, Table 1).
-The lack of significance for this term in face of the large fraction of variance may be due to the vast degrees of freedom in this term (Table 1).
+To measure the relative contribution of genetic diversity in the plant and the pathogen to variation in the virulence/ susceptibility phenotype, we used a general linear model (R lme4 package;(Bates, Maechler et al. 2015)).
+This model directly tested the contribution of pathogen genotype (isolate), plant genotype, and plant domestication status to variation in lesion size.
+The final model showed that genetic variation within both the host plant and the pathogen had significant effects on lesion growth, each explaining approximately the same portion of the variance(Table 1 and Figure 1c).
+Interestingly, tomato domestication status significantly impacted B. cinerea virulence, as shown by the small but significant effects of genetic variation between domesticated and wild tomatoes (Table 1).
+There was no evidence for significant interaction effects between pathogen isolate and plant genotype.
 Thus, the interaction between tomato and B. cinerea was significantly controlled by genetic diversity within the host plant and the pathogen, including a slight effect of domestication status.

+Table 1.
+ANOVA results of the interaction between 12 tomato accessions and 95 B. cinerea isolates measured as lesion area.

+Results of general linear modelling of lesion area for 12 tomato accessions by 95 B. cinerea isolates is shown (R lme4 package version 1.1-18-1;(Bates, Maechler et al. 2015)).
+Two of our 97 isolates did not have replication across 2 experiments, so they were dropped at this stage of analysis.
+The terms are as follows; Isolate is the 95 B. cinerea isolates, Domestication is wild tomato, S. pimpinellifolium, versus domesticated tomato, S. lycopersicum, Plant is 12 tomato genotypes nested within their respective domestication groupings, Experiment tests the 2 independent replicate experiments, Experiment/Block tests the three blocks nested within each experiment.
+In addition, interactions of these factors are tested (:).
+The degrees of freedom and p-value are shown.
+For fixed effects, the type II sum of squares and F-value are shown, and for random effects the likelihood ratio test statistic (LRT) is shown.